 Good choice!
 The Stelvio climb is probably Italy’s most famous cycling road and it’s truly incredible.
 You stand at the top of the 2,758m pass, looking down at the ladder of hairpins stretching out far beneath you and it’s difficult to find the right superlatives.
 It’s phenomenal.

 So you know you want a Stelvio Pass cycling holiday, but where should you stay?
 What rides are there to do other than the Stelvio?
-What about bike hire?
+What about bike hire for the Stelvio, Italy?
 What is there to do when you’re not cycling?

 This guide will answer all those questions and more.
 Read on!